How to Press DTF Transfers | Step-by-Step Heat Press Guide

 Step 6: Finish the Press

 For a softer finish and extra durability, cover the design again with parchment or Teflon and press for an additional 5 seconds.
 This helps lock in the ink.
+We purchased our Teflon sheets from Amazon.

 • Textured finish: Use textured finishing sheet